 Novo Banco, S.A., founded in 2014, is a successor of Banco Espírito Santo (BES) which was the second largest private bank in Portugal.
-With over 5,000 employees, it operates through a network of about 400 branches including 21 branches internationally.
-Novo Banco closed its branches in New York, Nassau and Cape Verde as well as sold Novo Banco Asia in Macau, branch in Venezuela, and is currently in the process of closing its London branch.
-As of September 30, 2018, Novo Banco reported €52.6 billion in total assets, €30.3 billion in customer deposits and €25 billion in loans.
+With 4,850 employees, it operates through a network of about 400 branches including 11 offices internationally.
+Novo Banco closed its branches in New York, Nassau, Cape Verde and London as well as sold Novo Banco Asia in Macau and branch in Venezuela.
+Novo Banco is controlled by Lone Star, the U.S. private equity firm.
+As of March 31, 2020, the Bank reported €45.6 billion in total assets and €28.8 billion in customer deposits.

-Banco Português de Investimento (Banco BPI or Portuguese Investment Bank) is the fifth largest bank in Portugal.
-Established in 1981, it operates as a subsidiary of Spanish credit institution CaixaBank (formerly La Caixa).
-With 4,890 employees, Banco BPI serves over 1.7 million retail and business customers through 421 branches, 40 investment centers, 34 corporate and institutional centers, 1 mobile unit branch, 1,340 ATMs and about 31,000 POS terminals.
-In 2018 new mortgage loans reached €1.3 billion.
-CaixaBank Group currently holds 100% of BPI's shares.
+Banco BPI, S.A.
+(Banco Português de Investimento or Portuguese Investment Bank), founded in 1981, is the fifth largest bank in Portugal.
+Established in 1981, it operates as a subsidiary of Spanish credit institution CaixaBank S.A. (formerly La Caixa).
+With 4,830 employees, Banco BPI serves over 1.7 million retail and business customers through 380 branches, investment, corporate and institutional centers, 1 mobile branch, 1,340 ATMs and about 31,000 POS terminals.
+As of March 2020, mortgage loans portfolio reached €11.5 billion.

-Banco Montepio (Caixa Economica Montepio Geral (CEMG)) is one of the top 10 banks in Portugal with customer deposits of €12.4 billion.
+Banco Montepio (Caixa Economica Montepio Geral (CEMG)) is one of the top 10 banks in Portugal with customer deposits of €12.5 billion.
 Montepio is a savings bank founded in 1844 and headquartered in Lisbon.
 The Bank employs 3,860 people and operates 324 domestic branches, 990 ATMs, 34 international branches (including Finibanco Angola and BTM (Mozambique)) and 5 representative offices.
 The company was delisted from Euronext stock exchange in 2017.
-Banco Montepio is owned by Montepio Geral - Associação Mutualista, country's largest mutual association.
+Banco Montepio is owned by Montepio Geral - Associação Mutualista, the country's largest mutual association.

-Banco Finantia, S.A. is an independent financial institution offering corporate, private and investment banking products including financial advisory services, capital markets, term deposits, CD's, investment funds, portfolio management, securities brokerage and much more.
-It was awarded as Best Private Bank in Portugal and Best Corporate Bank in Portugal (Global Banking & Finance Awards) and Best Investment Bank in Portugal by International Business Magazine.
-With a strong presence in Portugal and Spain, Finantia has brokerage firms in London (UK), New York, Miami (USA) and offices in Malta and Brazil.
-As of March 31, 2019, Banco Finantia had total assets of €2.1 billion and total shareholder’s equity of €428 million.
+Banco Finantia, S.A. is an independent financial institution offering corporate, private and investment banking.
+It was awarded as Best Private Bank in Portugal, Best Corporate Bank in Portugal (Global Banking & Finance Awards) and Best Investment Bank in Portugal by International Business Magazine.
+With a strong presence in Portugal and Spain, Finantia has brokerage firms in the UK (London) and USA (New York, Miami), and offices in Malta and Brazil.
+As of December 31, 2019, Banco Finantia had €2.2 billion in total assets.